koechlm/Vault-Job-Processor---iLogic-Extension/README.md

 REQUIREMENTS:
 ---------------------------------
 Vault Workgroup, Vault Professional 2021.
+Note - The sample msi installer checks for Vault Professional !
 This job leverages the Vault Inventor Server component and does not require Inventor installation or Inventor license.
 The job is valid for any Vault configuration fulfilling these requirements:
 - Enforce Workingfolder = Enabled